Paula Abdul: Relationships

+Beliefs

 Abdul is observant in her Jewish faith, and is proud of her heritage.
 She once stated, "My father is a Syrian Jew whose family immigrated to Brazil.
 My mother is Canadian with Jewish roots.
 My dream is to go to Israel for a real holiday."
 In November 2006, when Israeli Tourism Minister Isaac Herzog invited her to Israel, Abdul responded with a hug, adding, "I will come; you have helped me make a dream come true."
 In 2013, at the age of 51, Abdul had her bat mitzvah in Safed, Israel, at the International Center for Tzfat Kabbalah, a museum and spiritual retreat for the study of Kabbalah – Jewish mysticism.
 In 2003, Abdul was reported as a practitioner of Transcendental Meditation.